 These stories come from a pilot project that lasted only nine months.
 The pilot was meant to get Community-Based Rehabilitation (CBR) organisations thinking about the safety and protection of girls and boys with disabilities in the communities where they work.

-Through interviews, it was found that all these intervention areas are meaningful.
+Through interviews, it was found that all intervention areas of the pilot are meaningful.
 In less than a year, first steps have been taken to increase the safety of girls and boys with disabilities in their communities.
 All those interviewed, whether children, parents or professionals, indicated there is a need to address the safety of girls and boys with disabilities.
-Current government and non-government community services do not yet include the protection of girls and boys with disabilities.
-Children themselves were happy to discover they were worth protecting, and brought in ideas to improve their own safety and that of their peers.
-It is recommended that in community-based initiatives for girls and boys with disabilities all three areas of intervention will be included.
 To end violence against girls and boys with disabilities, child protection has to become an integral part of the CBR approach.

 Author: Light for the World, Vision Community Based Rehabilitation Association